spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-product-lists-feature.md

 | src/Orm/Zed/ProductListStorage/Persistence/Base/SpyProductConcreteProductListStorage | Spryker\Zed\ProductListStorage\Persistence\Propel\AbstractSpyProductConcreteProductListStorage |
 | src/Orm/Zed/ProductListStorage/Persistence/Base/SpyProductConcreteProductListStorageQuery | Spryker\Zed\ProductListStorage\Persistence\Propel\AbstractSpyProductConcreteProductListStorageQuery |

 Make sure that the changes have been implemented successfully.
-For this purpose, trigger the following methods and make sure that the above events have been triggered:
+For this purpose, trigger the following methods and make sure that the preceding events have been triggered:

 | PATH | METHOD NAME |
 | --- | --- |